By Chanda Temple

-It may seemed like a far-fetched concept but there’s nothing wrong in wanting this for your business.
+It may seem like a far-fetched concept but there’s nothing wrong in wanting this for your business.
 It only helps you grow, according to Melody S. Holt of Holt and Holt Entrepreneurship, which she runs with her husband, Martell, in Huntsville, Ala.

 Such advice is what she shared this weekend as one of the speakers at the Sixth Annual Hair and Health Expo in Birmingham.
 She opened up her speech with “Are you hungry for success?”
 Turns out people were.
 Here are six nuggets she served piping hot …

 When starting a business, it’s easy to go to immediate family for support.
 But what does family really look like to you?
 Could it be someone who’s not a relative.
 Now is the time to redefine what family really means to you.
 “Family” are those individuals ready to push you, encourage you and support you.
 They are not there to drain you and stress you.
 True “family” brings you joy and not worry.

 At an early age, we are conditioned to think that people who do the same thing we do is the enemy.
 This is wrong.
 Make friends.
 It’ll be good for you and your business.

 Don’t just try to be good at something.
 Be great.

 Don’t be better.
 Be the best.
 When you can say you are the best, competition doesn’t matter because you are already on top.

 Own your entire lane.